dunglas/php-socialshare/README.md

 | StumbleUpon | no            |

 Google returns only an estimate when there is more than 1000 shares (something like >10K).
 PHP Social Share converts this estimate to an integer.

+Tumblr share count cannot be retrieved for an arbitrary URL, and is therefore unavailable through this library.

 ## Installation